edititno/ruuz/README.md

 **Signal expansion (completed):** Weather, UV index, air quality, pollen, IP geolocation, public holidays, sunrise/sunset timing, national news, and stock market sentiment.
 Future additions include local news by city, sports scores, and social media trending topics.

 **Merchant experience:** Zero-config mode that works with existing collections and assets immediately.
-Smart auto-tagging using ML-powered product classification that scans titles, descriptions, and tags to suggest context mappings.
-Data quality scoring offered as a free tool that gives merchants an actionable readiness report — not just a pass/fail score, but specific items to fix with direct links to each problem in their Shopify admin.
+Smart auto-tagging using ML-powered product classification that scans titles, descriptions, and tags to suggest context mappings. **Data quality scoring (completed)** — a free Python tool that analyzes Shopify product exports and generates a weighted readiness score across 16 checks spanning critical fields (images, descriptions, pricing), high-importance fields (SKUs, inventory, SEO, tags), medium-importance fields (shipping weight, compare-at price), and minor fields (barcodes, categorization, duplicates).
+Merchants get an actionable report with specific items to fix, prioritized by impact.
 Merchant dashboard for mapping triggers to collections without touching code.

 **LLM-powered content (completed):** Dynamic headline and copy generation using the OpenAI API (GPT-4o-mini).
 The backend sends all context signals to the LLM, which generates a unique headline, subheadline, announcement, and pull quote for every visit.
 No two customers see the same copy.